gregorybchris/personal-website/backend/src/chris/datasets/data/blog/posts/evolutionary-algorithms-sports.md

 ### Fitness proportional selection

 As briefly mentioned at the end of the <a href="#mutation-crossover">mutation & crossover</a> section, the most naïve selection approach is to retain the top k% of the population.
-In the literature, this is called <a href="https://en.wikipedia.org/wiki/Truncation_selection" target="_blank">truncation selection</a>.
+In the literature, this is called [truncation selection](https://en.wikipedia.org/wiki/Truncation_selection).

-A more sophisticated approach, called <a href="https://en.wikipedia.org/wiki/Fitness_proportionate_selection" target="_blank">fitness proportionate selection</a> (aka "roulette wheel selection"), selects each individual with probability proportional to its fitness.
+A more sophisticated approach, called [fitness proportionate selection](https://en.wikipedia.org/wiki/Fitness_proportionate_selection) (aka "roulette wheel selection"), selects each individual with probability proportional to its fitness.

 ```python
 import numpy as np